Dear prospective applicant:

 recommendation letters, tell them it's OK if they reuse letters that

-they sent to other REU programs; we promise not to get bent out of
+they sent to other summer programs; we promise not to get bent out of

 shape if we see lots of references to "University of X" and none to